Difference-in-Differences with Sample Selection: Introduction

 \section{Introduction}

 Nonrandom sample selection is a pervasive challenge in empirical research that can compromise the validity of usual causal inference approaches.
 In many studies, the outcome of interest may only be observed for a non-random subset of the population due to issues such as attrition, survey non-response, and measurement error.\footnote{This is frequently observed in policy evaluation studies that employ a panel survey of individuals before and after a program is implemented (such as cash transfer, poverty alleviation, or a training subsidy program) to evaluate its impact \citep{holzer1993training,bobonis2011impact,asadullah2016evaluating}.
 Frequently, the follow-up survey will face the problem of non-ignorable attrition.} This can pose a significant problem for difference-in-differences (DiD) methods whose popularity in empirical research has grown over time \citep{goldsmith2024tracking}.
-The approach relies on comparing changes in outcomes over time between the treated and control groups, to remove any common trends or time-invariant factors that are correlated with individuals' decision to select into treatment - see \citet{callaway2023difference} for a review of the recent DiD literature.
-In this paper, we address the challenges posed by endogenous sample selection in a DiD setting and propose a partial identification strategy for average treatment effects corresponding to different latent population subgroups under different sets of assumptions.
+In this paper, we address the challenges posed by endogenous sample selection in a DiD setting and propose a partial identification strategy for average treatment effects on the treated based on a latent subpopulation structure under alternative sets of identifying assumptions.